Does each spouse need their own lawyer for a mediation divorce?

 - before divorce mediation sessions start, or

-- ahead of signing legal documents that make the terms of agreement reached in divorce mediation enforceable.
+- ahead of signing legal documents that make the terms decided in mediation enforceable.

 Why some spouses get their own attorney for divorce mediation

 A divorce mediator does not represent either spouse.
 This means that a divorce mediator:

 - won't advise either spouse about their individual legal rights,